panjf2000/ants/README.md

 ```

 ## 🛠 How to use
-Just take a imagination that your program starts a massive number of goroutines, resulting in a huge consumption of memory.
+Just imagine that your program starts a massive number of goroutines, resulting in a huge consumption of memory.
 To mitigate that kind of situation, all you need to do is to import `ants` package and submit all your tasks to a default pool with fixed capacity, activated when package `ants` is imported:

 ``` go
 package main